sahillathwal/sahillathwal/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>I took a gamble to exercise leadership without losing my feminine nature.</h3 quote>
+<h3 quote align='center'>Given that religious faith is an intrinsic element of human experience, it is best to approach and engage the subject with a sense of history and a critical sensibility.</h3 quote>

 ---